 A thick curry paste is used as a base for most Thai curries.
 The Panang curry paste typically consists of dried red chilies, garlic, shallot, lemongrass, sugar, salt, kaffir lime, galangal (Thai ginger), spices like coriander seeds, cumin seeds, cardamom and bay leaves.
 This paste is simmered with coconut milk and then protein and vegetables are added to it.
 Over the years, I have tried various brands of Thai curry pastes, but nothing comes close to the brand called Maesri.
 Their curry pastes are so authentic tasting, that if you ever did a blind taste test, you won’t be able to tell between a restaurant version and yours.
 I always order it from Amazon.com: Maesri Thai Panang Curry Paste.
 I feel the same way about coconut milk too.
 This is my tried and trusted brand of Coconut Milk – Chaokoh.

 Simple Step-by-Step Recipe

-It is real simple to make this curry.
+It is real simple to make this instant pot Thai curry.
 Turn on your Instant Pot on Saute mode (see my FAQ on instant pot and accessories).
 Stir in the coconut milk and curry paste, bring it to simmer while you add vegetables and protein.
 Stir it.
 Shut it.
 Cook for 3 minutes on Manual, QR after 5 minutes!
 Finish with brown sugar and few drops of lime juice and you’re done!
 Serve with brown or white Jasmine rice- That simple!

 Ingredients: Vegetables and / or Chicken or Seafood